About the database

 Version 2019: Contains policies adopted as of the end of 2019 by the G20 economies, excluding European Union member states, and non-comprehensive policy data for remaining countries.

 Policies are periodically updated.
 This means that policies adopted before the the latest version of the database can change.
-For most up to date data, always download the latest version of the database here.

 Climate Policy Database publication